 For printed posters, the standard poster size of DIN A0 841mm wide x 1189mm high is the minimum size.
 It is recommended that a printed poster be no larger than 900mm wide and 1900mm high.

 If you are using photographs, graphics and text, these should also fit within the area of 900mm wide and 1900mm high.

 Presenters of a poster will be expected to be present on Monday 26 and Tuesday 27 August 2019 in order to explain their poster and to hand out any leaflets, or other information materials, they have available for viewers of their poster.
 Each presenter can therefore only present one poster.
 Any organization that submits more than one application should indicate a priority to their submissions or confirm there will be enough staff members available for the presentation.

 All Poster Proposals are subject to approval by IFLA’s Professional Committee.
 Please complete the online application form to submit a proposal.

-It is important that applicants describe in their abstract how their idea/ service/ programme/ technology implementation aligns with the conference theme or selected SDGs.
-It should also describe how they intend to present the project in the poster format – what kind of visual materials they will use, for example, photographs, data samples, graphs, et cetera, and how these illustrate the project or a particular aspect of the work.
+It is important that applicants describe in their abstract how their idea/service/ programme or application of technology aligns with the conference theme or selected SDGs.
+It should also describe how they intend to present the project in the poster format – what kind of visual materials they will use, for example, photographs, data samples, graphs, etc., and how these illustrate the project or a particular aspect of the work.
 The poster has to be an experience in itself for the one who looks at it – and should show awareness of the format of a poster-session and its purpose to engage the viewer in conversation.

 Special consideration will be given to ensure that a geographical/cultural range will be represented.
 Applicants should have an expectation of being able to register and attend IFLA WLIC 2019 in Athens at their own cost.
 IFLA is unable to provide funding to support attendance by poster presenters.